MasodSaidi/minimal-api-endpoints/README.md

 ## Usage

-To use MinimalApi.Endpoints, simply call the `MapEndpoints` extension method in your `Program.cs`:
+Simply call the `MapEndpoints` extension method in your `Program.cs`:

 ```csharp #6
 using MinimalApi;